Combinatorial AG Seminar

 Welcome to the homepage for the Combinatorial Algebraic Geometry Seminar!

-This seminar is co-organized by Cameron Wright and Andrew Tawfeek at the University of Washington.
+This seminar was organized by Andrew Tawfeek and Cameron Wright at the University of Washington.

 Winter 2023 Talks